andrear632/pet_feeder/README.md

 The application collects and stores only the fill level coming from the ultrasonic sensor.
 This happens after every time food is dispensed, both if as a consequence of motion detection or if the user has manually dispensed it.
 These data are then stored in AWS DynamoDB to be included in the web dashboard.

-The computation linked to sensors and actuators is carried on entirely on the board, while the cloud only manages the communications with the user via the web dashboard.
+The computation linked to sensors and actuators is carried on entirely on the board.
+This choice was made because the board could provide the required computational power and it avoided higher latencies to send data to the cloud and retrieve the instructions to be performed.
+This choice also reduced the number of messages exchanged over the network and the cloud usage.

+The cloud only manages the communications with the user via the web dashboard.
 The following AWS services were used:

 DynamoDB:
 - table: connections; partition key: conn_id (String).